CraftsMan3D: High-fidelity Mesh Generation with 3D Native Generation and Interactive Geometry Refiner: Method

 \subsection{Normal-based Geometry Refinement}

-To further enhance the coarse mesh with rich details, instead of directly manipulating the mesh vertices, we propose to improve and edit the initial mesh using normal maps as an intermediate representation.
-We first render the coarse mesh into normal maps and then leverage normal-based diffusion model to enhance the rendered normals with intricate details.
+To further enhance the coarse mesh, we propose to improve the initial mesh using normal maps as an intermediate representation.
+We first render the normal maps of coarse mesh and then leverage normal-based diffusion to enhance the rendered normals with intricate details.
 Subsequently, the refined normals serve as supervision to optimize the mesh, thus yielding a refined mesh with rich details.
-Moreover, we design two processes with practical applicability, namely automatic global refinement and interactive local refinement, which respectively cater to the needs of artists for automatic high-quality mesh refinement and interactive mesh editing.
+Moreover, this process also can be performed in an interactive way.
+Users can select the areas to be edited using a painting brush, creating a binary mask that indicates the regions to be updated.
+Please refer to the supplementary video for more visual results.